Tearnote/colec/README.md

 -   [README.md](README.md) (this file): Overview of the app.
 Read this to get an idea of the premise of the app, technologies used and project conventions.
 -   [DESIGN.md](doc/DESIGN.md): UX design notes crafting during early stages of development.
 The design process is described entirely, from the concept and market research, through information structuring to visual design principles and color palettes.

+The project is managed via a [GitHub project](https://github.com/users/Tearnote/projects/1/views/1).
+Issues are created in a "User story" format, and assigned size/complexity and importance.
+Each issue contains a title, user story centence, and a list of technical expectations.
+User stories that are part of a larger feature are tagged as part of an epic.